-I Specifying the Startup Topic in a Target
+Specifying the Startup Topic in a Target

 You can specify which topic is the first one that users see when they open the online output.
-If you have written a welcome or introduction topic, this would be a good "startup" topic displayed in your output.
+If you have written a welcome or introduction topic, this would be a good "startup" topic to display first in your output.